aayzhao/COMP211-Labs/README.md

 Basic string library function implmentations.
 Convert strings to lowercase, very rudimentary text justification.

 ## Tests
+This file has some self practice for things outside of the classroom.
-Sanity tests locations, mainly for open-CLI quizzes.
+It also holds sanity tests, mainly for open-CLI quizzes.